-Subordinated Participation in Nonliquidating Net Sale Proceeds and Liquidating Distributions - The Advisor After all shareholders have received a return of their Invested Capital and their Common Return, then the Advisor is entitled to receive the following amounts: (a) an amount equal to the capital contributed by the Advisor to the Operating Partnership, (b) then, 10% of remaining Residual Proceeds available for distribution.
+which the market value is determined.
+LIQUIDATION/TERMINATION STAGE Subordinated Participation in Nonliquidating Net Sale Proceeds and Liquidating Distributions The Advisor After all shareholders have received a return of their Invested Capital and their Common Return, then the Advisor is entitled to receive the following amounts: (a) an amount equal to the capital contributed by the Advisor to the Operating Partnership, (b) then, 10% of remaining Residual Proceeds available for distribution.
 Actual amounts are dependent upon results of operations and therefore cannot be determined at the present time.
-Real Estate Commissions - The Advisor or Its Affiliates In connection with the sale of any Company property, an amount not exceeding the lesser of: (A) 50% of the reasonable, customary and competitive real estate brokerage commissions customarily paid for the sale of a comparable property in light of the size, type and location of the property, or (B) 3% of the gross sales price of each property, subordinated to distributions to shareholders from Sale Proceeds of an amount which, together with prior distributions to the shareholders, will equal (i) 100% of their Invested Capital plus (ii) a 6% per annum cumulative (noncompounded) return on their Invested Capital.
-Actual amounts are dependent upon results of operations and therefore cannot be determined at the present time.
-Incentive fee upon Listing - The Advisor Upon Listing, a fee equal to 10% of the amount by which (i) the market value of the Company plus the total distributions made to shareholders from the Company's inception until the date of Listing exceeds (ii) the sum of (A) 100% of Invested Capital and (B) the total distributions required to pay the Common Return to the shareholders from inception through the date on which the market value is determined.
+Performance Fee upon Termination of Advisory Agreement - The Advisor If prior to Listing, an amount equal to 10% of the amount by which the appraised value of the Company's Properties (less indebtedness), plus the total distributions to shareholders from inception through the termination date, exceeds Invested Capital plus the Common Return.
 Actual amounts are dependent upon results of operations and therefore cannot be determined at the present time.